nharratt/papers/journal.md

 FIGURES

 Here are some figures and diagrams, etc.

+CONCLUSIONS

+Here are some useful updates and comclusions to this body of work.